petraemmii/portfolio/README.md

-# portfolio
+# Portfolio
-This is a short introduction to things I know
+This is a short introduction to things I want to show